CCIG-Champalimaud/metadata-classification/README.md

 *In `src/msc/entrypoints/train.py`*

-This is also a CLI (`python -m src.msc.entrypoints.train`) whose details are available with the `--help` flag. **Training requires as input a CSV, TSV or parquet file with all the tags produced by `src/msc/get_feature_parquet.py`.** Inspection of this code will reveal that there are several different possible models.
+This is also a CLI (`msc_train`) whose details are available with the `--help` flag. **Training requires as input a CSV, TSV or parquet file with all the tags produced by `msc_feature_extraction`.** Inspection of this code will reveal that there are several different possible models.
 A more practical example of training is available in the snakemake pipeline `train_all_models.smk`.

 ### Inference